Buk missile system: 9M317M(E) missile

 The weight of the missile is 581 kg, including the 62 kg blast fragmentation warhead initiated by a dual-mode radar proximity fuze.
 Dimensions of the hull are 5.18 m length; 0.36 m maximum diameter.
 Range is 2.5–32 km in a 3S90M / "Shtil-1" naval missile system.
 Altitude of targets from 15 m up to 15 km (and from 10 m to 10 km against other missiles).
 9M317ME missiles can be fired at 2-second intervals, while its reaction (readiness) time is up to 10 s.

 The missile was designed to be single-staged, inertial guidance, radio control mid-course update and terminal semi-active radar homing.

 The tail surfaces have a span of 0.82 m when deployed after the missile leaves the launch container by a spring mechanism.
 Four gas-control vanes operating in the motor efflux turn the missile towards the required direction of flight.
 After the turnover manoeuvre, they are no longer used and subsequent flight controlled via moving tail surfaces.
 A dual-mode solid-propellant rocket motor provides the missile with a maximum speed of Mach 4.5.

+9M318 missile

+The 9M318 is a medium-range surface-to-air missile developed in Belarus for the Buk-MB2 and Buk-MB3K air defense systems.
+The missile was initially developed around 2010 by the design bureau OKB TSP in Minsk.
+It was first displayed publicly at the MILEX defense exhibition in Minsk in 2019.
+The missile has a reported maximum range of about 70 kilometres and can engage targets flying at altitudes between 15 metres and 25 kilometres.

+The 9M318 was designed to decrease Belarus’ dependence on Russian missile sources and is produced by the privately run National Design Bureau of the Republic of Belarus from local materials.
+The missile has been under testing since 2020; the complex, which includes it, was demonstrated on ADEX-2022 in Baku.
+It was intended to be able to operate in a heavy ECM environment and perform anti-ballistic missile functions.
+It can also engage tactical ballistic missiles and surface targets with ranges from 1 km to 60 km, with active jamming.
+The missile weighs 815 kilograms, it can travel at speeds up to 1350 m/s, and utilises an active radar homing seeker to achieve up to 10 cm accuracy.